 \subsection{Transformer Based Models}

-CNNs perform better in processing spatial data than sequential data via developing an internal representation of two-dimensional data.
-RNNs are better suited for tasks dealing with temporal, sequential data such as financial news, tweets, and stock price time series.
-However, RNNs struggle to process long sequences since the model tends to forget the contents of the distant location or mix the contents of nearby positions.
-The Transformer avoids recursion by processing sentences using a self-attention mechanism and positional embedding.
-Hence, the Transformer model has achieved promising results in many stock market prediction tasks presented in the following content. \\ \\
+CNNs excel in handling spatial data by creating an internal representation of two-dimensional information.
+In addition, RNNs are better suited for tasks involving temporal or sequential data, such as financial news, tweets, and stock price time series.
+However, RNNs may struggle with processing long sequences as the model can forget the contents of distant locations or mix up the contents of nearby positions.
+The Transformer addresses this issue by utilizing a self-attention mechanism and positional embedding to process sentences.
+As a result, the Transformer model has shown promising results in various stock market prediction tasks.

-\textbf{Transformer Based Models.} Ramos-Pérez et al. [105] tried to improve stock volatility models by employing machine learning and deep learning approaches.
-The Multi-Transformer model they suggested was a variation of the existing Transformer model.
-It generated the final result by randomly selecting different training data subsets and combining multi-attention methods.
-This strategy increased the stability and precision of the attention processes.
-Ding et al. [30] proposed a hierarchical multi-Scale Gaussian Transformer to anticipate stock movements.
-They improved on the original Transformer to adapt to the predicting stock tasks by first employing multi-scale Gaussian prior to optimizing the locality of Transformer.
-To prevent redundant learning heads under multiple attention, they devised an Orthogonal Regularization.
-In addition, they developed a Trading Gap Splitter for the Transformer to learn the high-frequency financial data structural hierarchy.
+\textbf{Transformer Based Models.} In an effort to enhance stock volatility models, Ramos-Pérez et al. \cite{ramos2021multi} implemented machine learning and deep learning techniques.
+They proposed the Multi-Transformer model, a variation of the existing Transformer model, which utilizes a strategy of randomly selecting various training data subsets and incorporating multi-attention methods to increase the stability and accuracy of attention processes.
+Similarly, Ding et al. \cite{ding2020hierarchical} introduced the hierarchical multi-Scale Gaussian Transformer for predicting stock movements.
+They improved upon the traditional Transformer by incorporating multi-scale Gaussian prior and optimizing locality, as well as implementing Orthogonal Regularization to prevent redundant learning heads under multiple attention.
+Additionally, they developed the Trading Gap Splitter for the Transformer to aid in learning the structural hierarchy of high-frequency financial data.